clartaq/cwiki/resources/private/md/About_Import_Export.md

 ## Reading and Writing to the File System

 Importing and exporting files is supported by commands on the drop-down menu up in the title bar.
 There are items for "Import" (if allowed), "Export" to export a single page, and "Export All" to export the entire contents of the wiki.
-These methods work with Markdown files that contain [[YAML front matter|About Front Matter]].
+These methods work with Markdown files that contain [[About Front Matter|YAML front matter]].

 This method can be more convenient in some cases.
 If your role is a "reader", it is your only option since you will not be able to open an editing page.
 Readers can only export, they are not allowed to import content in to the wiki.